urql-graphql/urql/docs/concepts/philosophy.md

 [core behavior in the core package](./core-package.md).

-By default, we aim to provide features that allow you to build your app quickly with minimal configuration. `urql` is a client that grows with you.
-As you go from building your first GraphQL app to a full experience, we give you the tools to extend and customize `urql` based on your needs.
+By default, we aim to provide features that allow you to build your app quickly with minimal configuration. `urql` is designed to be a client that grows with you.
+As you go from building your first GraphQL app to a utilising the full functionality, the toopls are available to extend and customize `urql` based on your needs.

-In this guide, we will walkthrough how `urql` is set up internally and how all pieces of the puzzle — the building blocks of `urql` — interact with one another.
+In this guide, we will walk through how `urql` is set up internally and how all pieces of the puzzle — the building blocks of `urql` — interact with one another.

 ## Hello World

-[We previously read about how to set up a `Client` in "Getting Started".](../basics/getting-started.md)
+We previously read about how to set up a `Client` in [Getting Started](../basics/getting-started.md).

-When you use `urql` you will always create and set up a `Client` for which a `createClient` convenience helper exists.
+When you use `urql` you will always create and set up a `Client`.
+There is a `createClient` convenience helper to do just that.

 ```js
 import { Client } from 'urql';